Planning for the tool show

 Planning for the show will make a huge difference in the profitability of your business.
 Like most things in business, no plan leads to almost certain failure.
 There's a list of important things you can do to make the most of the event.
 Some of the planning for the next year, start the week you return to your route.

 Create a savings account for next years show as soon as you arrive back to your route.
 The easiest way I know of to create a savings account for annual tool purchases is dedicating OPA credits to a weekly savings account.
 The goal is to grow your business to where you are obtaining volume discounts from your weekly purchases.
 Consider rolling those monies to a separate account.
 Most tool companies will put that money aside for you in an interest bearing account.
 Along with that, consider putting all your warranty credits in the same account.
 Believe me, you won't miss the credits off your weekly tool bill when you see how quickly that savings account grows.
-That savings accounts also provides a safety netthroughout the year.
+That savings account also provides a safety net throughout the year.
 If the unforeseen truck repair or unexpected expense happens, you have a plan B. This fund not only allows for tool show purchases, but helps to offset the time you miss from the route while attending the event.

 Create a tool show needs list for your customers to fill out.
 You can create the list by advertising the show with your own personal fliers and include the tool show needs list with the flyer.
-It not only provides a list for current needs, it also might help you on decisions on other items to purchase for yourtrucks inventory.It's a given, you'll miss out on sales and collections while your at the show.
+It not only provides a list of current needs, but it also might help you with decisions on other items to purchase for your truck's inventory.
+It's a given you'll miss out on sales and collections while you're at the show.
 I believe this is part of the reason some choose not to attend.
 It's a short sided opinion when compared to the money that can be generated from all the financial opportunities provided by attending.
-Another part of planning to go to the event is creating incentives for customer's to set up payments for the week you'll be gone.
-Create a raffle for customer's who set up their weekly payment in advance.
-I prefer not to have tool related itemsfor the prize.
-TV's, X boxes, Visa or sporting goods stores gift cards are just a few of the items you maywant to offer as a prize.
-It also helps to have a couple of smaller 2nd or 3rd place prizes so there's more ofa chance of winning something.

 One of the challenges of the tool business is the expense in taking time off.
 Self-employment doesn't have the luxury of vacation pay.
 Tool shows are usually in vacation destinations.
 Make plans to combine business with pleasure.
-Take the extra time to get some much needed R & R and spend some quality time with your family.
+Take the extra time to get some much-needed R&R and spend some quality time with your family.
 Tool shows usually have more events going on than there's time to fit in.
 It's fun, but it's also a lot of work.
 Take the needed days after the show to allow for the business trip to also be a stress relieving vacation.
 I can't stress enough, in the tool business you have a plan for success.
 Equally as important is to plan time for your family and yourself.

 About the Author